vinayreddygujjula/44643Sec03Team03Spring2024FinalProject/README.md

 ###### Shopping cart page
 - In this screen, user will be able to find the list of products that are added to cart.
 - User will able to check the bill and checkout.

+#### Status
+- 03/08/2024 - Developed UI and navigation for login, signup and home screens